4 Major Workday Implementation Mistakes to Avoid

 Successfully implementing Workday requires following a specific methodology and achieving a set of milestones, and you’re going to need a team of experts to pull that off.
 Internal expertise in your current system, business processes, and goals for the platform are all vital, of course, but knowledgeable implementation partners can offer valuable insights into Workday’s nuances and stage requirements that simply can’t be done without.

 One big mistake we see companies make far too often is not bringing on the right number of project managers (PM) to help keep the project on track, and especially important is making sure to include an unbiased, external client-side PM on the team.
-Someone with experience managing Workday deployments is not only there to ask those uncomfortable questions your own team may need to think about, but is also there to act as a series of checks and balances when it comes to holding your implementation partner accountable.
+Someone with experience managing Workday deployments is not only there to ask those uncomfortable questions your own team may need to think about, but also acts as a series of checks and balances when it comes to holding your implementation partner accountable.
 (And if you need more information about other Project Manager roles you’ll need for a successful Workday implementation, have we got an article for you…)

 2) Forgetting to Consider Integrations